Jeremiah Ani

-Jeremiah Ani (born 12 February 1985 in Kaduna) is a Nigerian international footballer with Maltese citizenship, he is currently plays for Luqa St Andrews Fc.
+Jeremiah Ani (born 12 February 1985 in Kaduna) is a Nigerian international footballer with Maltese citizenship, he is currently plays as a forward for Luqa St Andrews Fc.
 He plays as a striker/winger.

 Career

 He started his youth football with Black Gold FC and Adamawa United FC respectively.
 In 2002, he moved to Malta, signing for Naxxar Lions where he scored 18 goals in 16 league games that year and was so the top scorer of the First division in 2004.
 He was then attracting interest from top clubs in Malta such as Valletta F.C., Sliema Wanderers F.C. and clubs from Cyprus.
 He then signed for Valletta F.C.
 After leaving Valletta FC, he joined Al Ittihad Kalba in Dubai (U.A.E) on a 6-month deal.
 He moved back to Malta and joined Kercem Ajax F.C.
 He scored 18 goals to win the top scorer of the 2007 Div 1 League.
 He then attracted the interests of some clubs in Italy, Portugal and Russia.
 He is a power forward who has been compared to Drogba, with his style of play.
 He played in the Portuguese Super Liga after signing a 3-year contract with Estrela da Amadora;.
 After Impressing in trials with Crystal Palace, Plymouth Argyle and Notts County, after much negotiations, with Notts County and Argyle unable to reach a deal to sign the forward, Ani signed with Rotherham United, to start his first spell in English football.
 He made his debut for the Millers in their 1–0 win over Lincoln City in the Football League Trophy on 31 August 2010.
 He also played for APOP Kinyras FC in the top league of Cyprus.
 In 2012, he moved back to Malta and joined Sliema Wanderers F.C.

 In January 2014, Ani joined Maltese First Division side Pieta' Hotspurs and made his debut on Wednesday 22 January 2014 in a Trophy match, with his side beating Hiberians F.C.